top of page

 Our Mission

-We connect high-functioning individuals with disabilities from low-to-moderate income households, as well as their parents or caregivers, to vital resources and support services.
-Through personalized holistic professional development plans, fundraising, community awareness and education, we will help empower them to experience the fullness of life.
+We connect high-functioning individuals with disabilities from low-to-moderate income households, as well as their parents or caretakers, to vital resources and support services.
+Through personalized holistic professional development plans, fundraising, community awareness, and education, we will help empower them to experience the fullness of life.

 Meet the dedicated team behind The Soul of Santa "Do Good" Foundation!
 These passionate individuals are the driving force behind our mission to empower people with disabilities, as well as their parents or caregivers, ensuring they live a full and empowered life.